 The benefit must be capable of being targeted and of empirical verification- essentially then, it must be quantifiable.

 It must be of perceived significance to the beneficiaries, e.g. the benefit resulting from the point of view of the shareholders is ‘improved prospects for an acceptable mix of capital gains and dividends within a risk profile that is tolerable’.
 For more information go on how to set the long term strategic objectives for any organization go to Corporate Objectives.

 Formal planning calls for the generation of alternative strategies.
 Generating strategic options is one of the central components of strategic planning.

-This strategic planning element of generating options relies on having done your homework on the key factors that will shape the feasible options available and in the strategic situation the organization is facing.
+This strategic planning element of generating options requires homework on the key factors; factors that will shape the feasible options available and in the strategic situation the organization is facing.
 Only then can the planning team engage in requisite strategic choices.
 The relevant strategic factors include all those unearthed from the strengths, weaknesses, opportunities, and threats analysis, or SWOTs.

 Alternative strategies generated in this component of strategic planning can improve the adaptability of the organization in two ways.

-First, by explicitly examining alternatives, it is likely that the organization will find alternatives that are superior to the current approach.
+First, by explicitly examining alternatives, it is likely that the organization will find options that are superior to the current approach.

 Second, the organization will inevitably encounter environmental changes; if alternative, or contingency plans have been considered for these changes, the organization can respond more quickly and effectively.